 Gender, power, and the workplace

 In my second line of research I am exploring interactions between gender and power in the workplace, including stereotyping, discrimination, and harassment at work on the basis of gender, race, and class.
-Some of my research has examined men and women entrepreneurs’ personalities and business goals in the U.S. I have also examined differences in and explanations for men’s and women’s different leadership trajectories at work.
-In work with Dr. Sam Paustian-Underdahl at FIU’s Business school we are examining the nature and effects of pregnancy disclosure experiences among heterosexual working couples in the U.S. Graduate student Renzo Barrantes and I have published work on how stereotypes about gay men affect beliefs about gay men’s suitability for gender-typed leadership positions.
+With graduate student Anna Kallschmidt, I have uncovered reasons White men employees who experienced upward social mobility alternately conceal and disclose their class identity at work.
+In work with Dr. Sam Paustian-Underdahl at FSU’s College of Business, I am examining the nature and effects of pregnancy disclosure experiences among heterosexual working couples in the U.S. Graduate student Renzo Barrantes and I have published work on how stereotypes about gay men affect beliefs about gay men’s suitability for gender-typed leadership positions.
 Graduate student Ryan Jacobson and I have published work on how organizational policies affect bystander’s willingness to report workplace sexual harassment.
 Last, my graduate students and I are examining the effects of gender and race stereotypes on the success of post-doc applicants in STEM, and the nature and effects of social class and generational stigma in the workplace.